edespino/cloudberry-site/docs/create-and-manage-schemas.md

 title: Create and Manage Schemas
 ---

-# Create and Manage Schemas in Cloudberry Database
+# Create and Manage Schemas in Apache Cloudberry

-In Cloudberry Database, schemas logically organize objects and data in a database.
+In Apache Cloudberry, schemas logically organize objects and data in a database.
 Schemas allow you to have more than one object (such as tables) with the same name in the database without conflict if the objects are in different schemas.

 ## The Default "Public" Schema